-Company H is the head entity of Consolidated Group A. Company H is required to lodge an RTP schedule for financial year end 2023 on behalf of Consolidated Group A.
+Company H is the head entity of Consolidated Group A. Company H is required to lodge an RTP schedule for financial year end 2022 on behalf of Consolidated Group A.

-Company B was part of Consolidated Group A but left the consolidated group before the 2023 year end.
-Company B lodged a stub return for the part of the 2023 income year it wasn't part of the group.
+Company B was part of Consolidated Group A but left the consolidated group prior to the 2022 year end.
+Company B lodged a stub return for the part of the 2022 income year it wasn't part of the group.